enpici/VillagerGPT/README.md

 You can switch to GPT-4 by replacing `openai-model` in `config.yml` with `gpt-4`.

+### Memory Database

+VillagerGPT stores a small amount of conversation history for each villager in a SQLite database.
+The database file path can be changed with the `db-file` setting and you can control how many messages are retained per villager using `max-stored-messages`.

 ## Commands

 - `/ttv`: Initiate a conversation with a villager